Answering Questions Around Google Analytics Sunset & GA4

 How does Google Analytics 4 promote data quality and governance?

 Most current Google Analytics customers manage their implementation from a Google Sheet that lists their data taxonomy.
 One of the things that Amplitude customers like about our product is how much we have invested in data governance and I think they want Google Analytics 4 to have some of the same functionality.
 While event-based analytics platforms are certainly more powerful for tracking and analyzing customer behavior, they also require more investments in data management.
 A robust toolkit for data governance is essential and a Google Sheet documenting your analytics implementation is not sufficient.
 Events must be planned, instrumented, validated, organized, transformed, and observed over time to enable high-quality insights that lead to great decision-making.
 Without great data governance tools, long-term costs of low adoption due to untrustworthy data and re-instrumentation become high.
-This data death wheel is why most analytics efforts fail.
+This is why most analytics efforts fail.

 Data-Wheel-of-Death